CVandiedonck/m1meg_ue5_r/README.md

 # Objective

 This repository contains the practical material to use on PlasmaBio for the fisrst session of my R lectures to the master students of the magistère européen de génétique at Université de Paris.

+There are 7 sessions:

-The theme of this course is the R environment, main R objetcs and particularly vectors.
+- R#1: R environment, main R objetcs and particularly vectors.
+- R#2: TBA
+- R#3: TBA
+- R#4: TBA
+- R#5: TBA
+- R#6: TBA
+- R#7: TBA

 ## Try it on Binder